For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 • A school-age child asks why their family looks different from peers.
 A parent feels unexpectedly threatened or “not enough,” and worries about future questions about donors or origins.
 We help parents find developmentally appropriate language while also tending to the parents’ feelings so the child’s questions don’t become a crisis.

-Families building through IVF, donor conception, or surrogacy are making decisions that will shape their child's origin story, their relationship, and their own sense of parenthood — often under time pressure, without a clear map.
-This consultation is what specialized support looks like for that moment: five focused sessions with a psychiatrist trained in both depth-oriented couples work and LGBTQ+ family building, with a clear structure and a concrete deliverable.
+Families building through IVF, donor conception, or surrogacy are making decisions that will shape their child’s origin story, their relationship, and their own sense of parenthood — often under time pressure, without a clear map.
+This consultation is what specialized support looks like for that moment: five focused sessions with a psychiatrist trained in both depth-oriented couples work and LGBTQ+ family building, structured around the specific decisions you’re making, with a concrete deliverable at the end.

 Black background with a white symbol resembling a stylized tree or organic shape inside a circle.